LiberTEM/LiberTEM/docs/source/formats.rst

   The name of the data set, for display purposes.
 Only used in the GUI.
 `scan_size`
   In the GUI, we generally support visualizing data containing rectangular 2D scans.
-For some data set types, you can specify a scan_size as (scan width | scan height); for others it is not even required.
+For some data set types, you can specify a scan_size as a tuple `(y, x)`.
   When using the Python API, you are free to use n-dimensional `scan_size`, if the data set and chosen analysis supports it.

 .. _`supported formats`: